Call 020 8979 9684

 Advantages

-For the client seeking an interest only mortgage, it is important to understand lenders’ attitude to these arrangements.
-Lenders will not allow interest only arrangements where equity or deposit is under twenty five per cent.
-When an interest only arrangement is requested, the lender will ask how the capital is intended to be repaid at the end of the term.
+For the client seeking an interest-only mortgage, it is important to understand lenders’ attitudes to these arrangements.
+Lenders will not allow interest-only arrangements where equity or deposit is under twenty-five per cent.
+When an interest-only arrangement is requested, the lender will ask how the capital is intended to be repaid at the end of the term.
 Each lender has its own view of which methods of capital repayment are acceptable.

-Interest only mortgages are standard arrangements for buy to let mortgages and sale of property is usually the capital repayment method.
+Interest-only mortgages are standard arrangements for buy-to-let mortgages and the sale of property is usually the capital repayment method.
 Therefore, lenders do not ask for a repayment vehicle to be in place.

 Disadvantages

-The major disadvantage with an interest only mortgage is that the total amount of mortgage interest paid is likely to be higher.
+The major disadvantage of an interest-only mortgage is that the total amount of mortgage interest paid is likely to be higher.
 This is because the borrower has the full capital amount outstanding for the term of the loan.

-If you would prefer an interest only arrangement, the simplest way to arrange this is via an independent mortgage broker.
+If you prefer an interest-only arrangement, the simplest way to arrange this is via an independent mortgage broker.
 Your broker will understand each lender’s criteria and be able to advise you accordingly.

 How to get a residential Interest Only Mortgage

-In today’s market, provision of interest only mortgages for residential lending is slim.
-The lenders that do offer this type of lending, require that the applicant has a good level of equity (minimum 25%).
+In today’s market, the provision of interest-only mortgages for residential lending is slim.
+The lenders that offer this type of lending, require that the applicant has a good level of equity (minimum 25%).

 • PEPs and ISAs